 Globalization, the unification of every aspect of a business culture and strategies, is becoming increasingly more important as companies work to streamline their goals to get an edge on the competition.

-Nowhere is this more necessary than in Human Resources as of their involvement with the hiring process, legal compliance, and benefits, the future of a thoroughly streamlined company rests in their hands.
+Nowhere is this more necessary than in People Management (Human Resources) as of their involvement with the hiring process, legal compliance, and benefits, the future of a thoroughly streamlined company rests in their hands.

 Hiring for every department, from IT to sales, means there will be a plethora of extremely different candidates with extremely different attitudes designed to fit their specialisations.